 As for the settings, you need to tap the profile icon at the top right corner when you start the app.

 As you can see above, you can also add a promo code from the promotions options in the settings.

-It’s pretty much the same scenario when you want to contact the captain, toggle emergency services or track the captain on the map.
-You can do all that (except for tracking the captain on the map, it uses a lot of data) in a small bite-sized Lite app, even with slow internet speeds.
+It’s pretty much the same scenario when you want to contact the driver, toggle emergency services or track the driver on the map.
+You can do all that (except for tracking the captain on the map, it uses a lot of data) in a bite-sized Lite app even with slow internet speeds.

-Overall you can do pretty much the same things on the Uber Lite as on the vanilla Uber app.
-Not being able to manually set a pickup/drop off point is not a major problem and if you can get around it, it’s a pretty functional app.
+Overall you can do pretty much the same things on Uber Lite as on the vanilla Uber app.
+Not being able to manually pin a pickup/drop off point is not a major problem and if you can get around it, it’s a pretty functional app.